Share

 A Jordans Farm Partnership farm in Hampshire, UK A Jordans Farm Partnership farm in Hampshire, UK

-We expect our businesses to go further than legal compliance by continuously considering and implementing activities, voluntary commitments and internationally recognised management systems to reduce their environmental and social impacts and risks.
+Our businesses are expected to continuously consider and implement activities, voluntary commitments and internationally recognised management systems that can guide and assist efforts to reduce their environmental and social impacts and risks.

-This encompasses the responsible stewardship of our environment in line with the following requirements as a minimum:
+This encompasses our responsible approach to the environment in line with the following requirements as a minimum:

 • Group Environment Policy;